 IS 13252, an Indian Standard applicable to electrical cables, which are usually used in the Mining industry and metro industries, is one of the major contributors to our economic development.
-Considering that, it is not only mandatory but necessary to ensure conformance with specifications mentioned in IS 13252 with the purpose to introduce your product in the Indian market.
+Considering that, it is not only mandatory but necessary to ensure conformance with specifications mentioned in IS 13252 with the purpose of introducing your product to the Indian market.

-Keeping the importance of conformance with compliance in mind, we - JR Compliance, a leading compliance service provider are equipped with experts and resources to provide you with above and beyond support to obtain a BIS certificate.
+Keeping the importance of conformance with compliance in mind, we - JR Compliance, a leading compliance service provider are equipped with experts and resources to provide you with above-and-beyond support to obtain a BIS certificate online.

 Till now, we have experience in providing compliance assistance to over 10,000+ global leaders such as Toray, Bombay Dyeing, Softbank, and others.

-For details, get in touch with our experts.
+For details, Get in touch with the best compliance consultants in India.